j-wyllie/Keep-Moving/README.md

 ### Instructions
-Tap or drag finger to walk, avoid zombies at all cost
+Tap or drag finger to walk, avoid zombies at all cost.
+If you see a trap door open up, try guiding the zombies into it, you won't fall in!